 - Our skin has a built in “exfoliation” system, and if ain’t broke, why fix it?

-- Over-exfoliation can lead to a compromised moisture barrier, which can lead to all sorts of annoying skin issues – dullness, dryness, roughness…ironically all the issues you were trying to fix with exfoliation.
+- Over-exfoliation can lead to a compromised moisture barrier, which can lead to all sorts of annoying skin issues – dullness, dryness, roughness…ironically the same issues you were trying to fix with exfoliation.

-- Moisture barriers can be repaired, but you’re gonna have to scroll up and read the details there.
+- Moisture barriers can be repaired, but you’re gonna have to scroll up and read the details.

 - Exfoliation isn’t evil and can be beneficials under the right circumstances and appropriate frequency.

 - Brighter smoother skin is possible without exfoliation.
 Hydration is key!